Nocturnal Animals: Plot

 Tony tracks down Ray to the shack where Laura and India were killed.
 Ray admits to raping and murdering Tony's wife and daughter, calling him weak.
 Tony fatally shoots him but is blinded when Ray hits him on the head with a fire poker.
 Tony stumbles outside, shoots himself in the abdomen after falling on his gun, and dies.

-Shocked by the dark content and raw emotion of the novel, Susan reminisces about meeting Edward in college and their blossoming relationship, which Susan's domineering mother Anne Sutton objected to, claiming that Edward was not worthy of Susan's affections and that because of his romantic world view, he lacked the drive to achieve his goals; Susan ignored her mother's objections, eventually marrying Edward.
+Shocked yet awed by the dark content and raw emotion of the novel, Susan reminisces about meeting Edward in college and their blossoming relationship, which Susan's domineering mother Anne Sutton objected to, claiming that Edward was not worthy of Susan's affections and that because of his romantic world view, he lacked the drive to achieve his goals; Susan ignored her mother's objections, eventually marrying Edward.

 After finding further evidence of Hutton's extramarital affair, Susan ceases further contact with him and resumes her reading of the manuscript; beginning to recall her troubled marriage to Edward, which was strained by her frustration with his fledgling career and her dismissive attitude towards his literary aspirations.
 Edward still loves her and attempts to repair their relationship, but Susan is already involved with Hutton and divorces Edward.
-She chooses to abort her pregnancy with Edward's child and marry Hutton.
+She chooses to abort her pregnancy with Edward's child to ensure her marriage to Hutton could not be held back.

-In the present day, Susan finishes reading the novel and arranges a meeting with Edward at a restaurant.
-Edward however does not show up, and Susan is left waiting alone for hours as the restaurant empties.
+In the present day, Susan finishes reading the novel and arranges a meeting with Edward at a restaurant; however, Edward does not show up, and Susan is left waiting alone for hours as the restaurant empties.